-For a backpacker it is hard to imagine travelling five years ago, without the use of the web that we have today.
+For a backpacker, it is hard to imagine traveling five years ago, without the use of the web that we have today.

-Speaking to different people from all the over world, obviously the Internet and the usage of Social Media is as important in the lesser developed countries as it is in the developed countries we live in.
+Speaking to different people from all the over the world, obviously, the Internet and the usage of Social Media is as important in the lesser developed countries as it is in the developed countries we live in.

 Defining Social Media for Travelers

-Social Media has been defined as the social interaction, using highly accessible and scalable communication techniques, which allows the creation and exchange of user-generated content.
+Social Media has been defined as social interaction, using highly accessible and scalable communication techniques, which allows the creation and exchange of user-generated content.

-Thanks to Social Media services like Facebook, Twitter, Foursquare, or blogs it’s much easier to communicate and keep in regularly contact with the home base and travel buddies we met on the road while traveling.
+Thanks to Social Media services like Facebook, Twitter, Foursquare, or blogs it’s much easier to communicate and keep in regular contact with the home base and travel buddies we met on the road while traveling.

 The web and Social Media five years ago

-Looking back – five years ago, while travelling around South Africa it was not common for me to use Social Media services like Facebook or Twitter, as they were still in their infancy.
+Looking back – five years ago, while traveling around South Africa it was not common for me to use Social Media services like Facebook or Twitter, as they were still in their infancy.

-To go online, it was necessary to use a computer in an internet café, were you had to pay for.
+To go online, it was necessary to use a computer in an internet café, which you had to pay for.

 The web and Social Media today

-During my world trip around the southern hemisphere from June 2009 to July 2010 I recognized that the kind of travelling has undergone considerable changes.
+During my world trip around the southern hemisphere from June 2009 to July 2010, I recognized that the kind of traveling has undergone considerable changes.

-But there are still lots of internet cafes on the market, which are now promoting the different Social Media services to get the attention from the backpackers travelling without a notebook.
+But there are still lots of internet cafes on the market, which are now promoting the different Social Media services to get the attention from the backpackers traveling without a notebook.

 The advantages of Facebook as a Social Media service

 Almost every backpacker is checking his Facebook profile regularly, if there are any new status updates or if there is a private mail in the Facebook inbox.

-Aspects you should keep in mind, when using Social Media
+Aspects you should keep in mind when using Social Media

 - The usage of Social Media makes it easier to stay in contact with family and friends.

 - It’s a lot easier now to show photos and videos around, comparing to the times where you had to zip them and send them via email.
-Today you can simple upload them on Facebook, and all your friends can see them and write comments.
+Today you can simply upload them on Facebook, and all your friends can see them and write comments.

 - You can use Social Media services to plan your trip, e.g. check flight status, make a reservation for your next hostel or even book a flight.

-- It is also great for research; as you can read other people reviews and blogs, which is a great help making your trip safer and easier to plan.
+- It is also great for research; as you can read other people reviews and blogs, which is a great help in making your trip safer and easier to plan.

-But there are also some weak points you should consider, when using such a service during your travels:
+But there are also some weak points you should consider when using such a service during your travels: